Intractable Mechanical Noise in a Condo

 Mounting of roof-top chiller

-I have noted defects in chiller mounting.
-The chiller is presently installed on vibration isolation supports.
-There is also about a ½-inch neoprene pad under each support.
-Two of the spring supports (Image 5) are overloaded (over-compressed) and need to be replaced by stronger springs.
-This will reduce vibrations transmitted to the building structure.
-However, I do not believe that this is the primary source of noise in the complainant’s apartment.
+I observed several deficiencies in the mounting of the chiller.
+The unit is currently installed on vibration isolation supports, with an additional approximately ½-inch neoprene pad placed beneath each support.
+Two of the spring isolators (see Image 5) are overloaded and excessively compressed; these should be replaced with isolators of higher load capacity.
+This corrective action will reduce the transmission of vibration into the building structure.
+However, based on the measurements and observations to date, I do not consider this to be the primary source of the noise heard in the complainant’s apartment.

 Roof-top chiller supports